 Judging from their plain-language interface and the low caps on maximum account deposits, Betterment is certainly ideal for investors who are just starting out.
 With the lack of a minimum account balance, and the flat fees, Betterment’s approach seems to be to make the act of investing as easy to understand as possible.

 In essence, Betterment allows people who have never invested before, and maybe do not have a lot of funds to use for investing, to dip their toe in the water with relatively low risk.
-There are no account minimums, no commission fees, and no hassle, making starting to invest as easy as opening up a bank account.
+There are no account minimums, no commission fees, and no hassle, others compared the platform’s simplicity with the bank account opening process.

 Traders who want low overhead and a hands-free approach to investment could do much worse than Betterment.
 All you have to do is start your account, put funds in, establish your goals, and let Betterment do the rest.
 If you want, you don’t have to look at it for months, maybe years.

-Maybe the best part about Betterment is that they do all the investment research for you, which is even better for a hands-off investor just hoping to save for retirement.
+Some investors highlighted the fact that the platform offers research tools to support them in investment decision-making.
 Betterment focuses on your investment goals first and foremost, and puts your funds toward those goals without burying you in overly technical details.

 While Betterment does not give you as much information as many other platforms, this is done in the spirit of simplicity and straightforwardness.
 It is clear that their major goal is to not bog down beginners in investment jargon, which is an admirable quality for an organization hoping to make investment easier for those just getting started.